Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 1. Ditch the guilt, pronto.

-The truth is that every single mom who cares about her kids is going to overdo it and end up with mom burnout.
+The truth is that every mom who cares about her kids is going to overdo it and end up with mom burnout at some point.
 To say it’s normal would be an understatement.

 It’s not just normal, it’s expected given the insane pressure on women and mothers in today’s society to do and be all the things.